 The following article shows you how to setup the MODx content management system using the Softaculous installation program.
 It includes how to find MODx, describes the settings, and completes the installation once you have made all of the settings.
 It also includes a section on getting started with MODx.
-Click on the links below to view the tutorials.

 How to Install MODx using Softaculous in cPanel

 - Locate and click on Softaculous icon in the Software/Services section of cPanel.

 - When the Softaculous screen appears, go to the top right corner and click on the SEARCH field.
 Type in “MODx”.